lexiewangdl/pyalgo/binary_tree/README.md

 - Decrement `deserialize_idx` after constructing current node (before recursive calls)
 - Recursively **build right subtree first**, then build left subtree

+## Binary Search Tree (BST) Problems

+### 230. k-th Smallest Element in a BST
+In-order traversal result of a BST goes in ascending order.
+To find the k-th smallest element, just do in-order traversal and return the k-th element.

+**My solution:** Use two global variables, `val` to keep track of value of k-th smallest element, and `n` to keep track of number of nodes we have visited.
+Do in-order processing: check whether n is equal to k, if so, return, increment n at every step.

 ## Summary
 1. **Construct binary tree problems**: